 One or more fixtures in a zone whose occupancy sensors trigger all of the other fixtures in the same zone when an occupancy event is detected.

-CSV (Comma-Separated Value) File
+CSV (Comma-Separated Value) file

-A simple, plain text file format for data that can be read by spreadsheet software, warehouse management systems, and more.
+LightRules can export reportable data to a raw CSV file.
+CSV is a simple, plain text file format that imports into spreadsheet software, warehouse management systems, and more.